 Build a home

-You could honestly end the article right here.
-Those are pretty self-explanatory reasons to peck.
+We could honestly end the article right here.
+Those are pretty self-explanatory reasons to peck on stuff.
 However, in order for this blog to show up in search results, I probably need several more words.
 So, if you want more explanation, read on.

-Woodpeckers are not Passerines.
+Woodpeckers are not Passerines (songbirds).
 What does that mean?
 It means their vocal repertoire is more limited.
 Simply, woodpeckers do not really sing.
 How do they make up for their lack of vocal skills?
-The make as much noise as possible by pounding their face into wood, metal, and plastic.
+They make as much noise as possible by pounding their face into wood, metal, and plastic.
 We call it drumming.

 Woodpeckers often find their food by chiseling into insect-infested trees.
 Their bills, skulls, and tongues are all specialized for boring insect removal.
 This pecking is quite different from drumming, though.
 It is slow, methodical, and usually quiet.
 The woodpeckers are not trying to make large holes when digging for insects.
 They are trying to minimize effort while maximizing results.